Which place is cheaper, Richmond or Gainesville?

 Richmond has a larger population, and is about 52% larger than the population of Gainesville.
 When comparing the sizes of Gainesville and Richmond, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Gainesville is generally around the same temperature as Richmond.
-Temperatures in Gainesville average around 81°F (27°C), and Richmond stays around 78°F (26°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Richmond fluctuates around 78°F (26°C).

 It rains a lot this time of the year in Richmond.
 It's quite rainy in Gainesville.
 In July, Gainesville usually receives more rain than Richmond.
 Gainesville gets 6.8 inches (174 mm) of rain, while Richmond receives 5 inches (128 mm) of rain each month for the summer.

 Gainesville is a little warmer than Richmond in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Richmond stays around 59°F (15°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Richmond fluctuates around 59°F (15°C).

 Be prepared for some very cold days in Richmond.
 In the winter, Gainesville is much warmer than Richmond.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Richmond is about 36°F (2°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Richmond averages at about 36°F (2°C).